History of West Ham United F.C.: 2019–2020

-West Ham United under David Moyes (second spell)
+David Moyes's management (second spell)

 On 30 December 2019, David Moyes was appointed as manager for a second time, signing an 18-month contract.
 West Ham won their first game with Moyes back as manager, a 4–0 home win against Bournemouth lifting them to 16th in the league.
 They would not win again for two months when a 3–1 home win against Southampton again lifted them out of the relegation places.
 One goal coming from the January 2020 transfer deadline day purchase, Jarrod Bowen, a £20,000,000 buy from Hull City.
 West Ham played a single game in March, a 1–0 defeat by Arsenal before the Premier League was halted on 13 March 2020 due to the COVID-19 pandemic.
 The season restarted on 20 June with West Ham losing 2–0 to Wolverhampton Wanderers, a result which kept them out of the relegation places only on goal difference.
 In a busy schedule in July, West Ham lost only one of seven games played, winning three and drawing three.
 They finished 16th in the Premier League with 39 points, their lowest in a top-flight campaign since 2010–11 when they gained 33 points and finished bottom of the table.
 In David Moyes' 19 games West Ham recorded one more Premier League point, 20, than in their 19 games during the season under Manuel Pellegrini where they gained 19 points.

 Ahead of the 2020–21 season, West Ham's ownership attracted criticism, including from club captain Mark Noble who publicly criticized the sale of academy graduate Grady Diangana.
 Despite losing the opening two games of the season, West Ham's form improved and by the end of November, the club sat in fifth place.
 The club would not drop out of a European spot for the rest of the season and went on to qualify for the 2021–22 UEFA Europa League group stages after finishing in 6th - exceeding many expectations.
 Moyes signed a new 3-year contract on 12 June 2021.

 On 26 August 2021, West Ham were drawn in group H in the Europa League, alongside Dinamo Zagreb, Genk and Rapid Wien.
 2021 culminated with West Ham sitting fifth in the Premier League, having reached the fifth round of the EFL Cup and winning group H of the Europa League.
 West Ham won their first three games of 2022, temporarily elevating the club to fourth place in the Premier League.
 On 10 March 2022, West Ham lost 1–0 away to Sevilla in the Europa League round of 16, before a 2–0 win after extra time seven days later secured West Ham's place in a European quarter-final for the first time in 41 years.